pederknorr/dsc-phase-2-project/README.md

 ## Overview

 This proposal contains an analysis of house sales data in King County in order to provide King County home owners with necessary information as they prepare to renovate and sell their homes.
 Specifically, it provides actionable insights with respect to what kind of home renovations the home owners might make with the goal of maximizing the sale price of their home.
-Initial analysis of home sale price and other housing data shows that home sale prices are most positively related to the renovation status (ie if the home was renovated at all), grade, and condition of the home.
+Initial analysis of home sale price and other housing data shows that home sale prices are most positively related to the renovation status (ie if the home was renovated at all), grade, condition of the home, and number of bathrooms, while number of floors was the most negatively related .
 Home owners can use this analysis to choose which renovations to make as they seek to achieve the highest sale price possible for their home.

 ## Business Problem